SonWende/ssqPCRmf/README.md

 ### Filter for the desired Taxonomy.

-In the following example of the workflow the genome of interest is a *Aureimonas altamirensis C2P003* and the exclusion genomes are selected from the family *Xanthomonodaceae*.
+In the following example of the workflow the genome of interest is an assembled strain of *Aureimonas altamirensis* and the exclusion genomes are selected from the family *Xanthomonodaceae*.
 For different exclusion groups, change the file names and parameters accordingly.

 For selecting all listed genomes from the family of Xanthomonodaceae, the search term would be <code>f__Xanthomonodaceae</code>.
 You can filter either based on the GTDB taxonomy (use column 17 in gtdb metadata table) or the ncbi taxnomy (use column 79 in gtdb metadata table)
 ```